MaastrichtU-IDS/dsri-documentation/website/docs/copy-data-between-projects.md

 When you want to check the progress after a while, or see if the copying process has finished correctly, you can reconnect to the terminal and tmux shell session.

-Connec to the OC copy pod's terminal via the web UI, or via the OC CLI on your machine.
+Connect to the OC copy pod's terminal via the web UI, or via the OC CLI on your machine.

 Either use rsh or exec to connect to the OC copy pod's terminal.